canonical/charmed-temporal-image/tctl-snap/README.md

 server.
 For more information on how to obtain Google credentials for your project, visit
 [Google Cloud Platform Help](https://support.google.com/cloud/answer/6158849?hl=en#zippy=%2Cnative-applications%2Cdesktop-apps).
+For the created web application, you must add `http://localhost:5000/oauth2callback` as one of the authorized redirect URIs.

 The snap can be installed as follows: